-Estate Planning in Rhode Island
+Estate Planning Attorneys in Newport Rhode Island

 Estate planning takes into consideration much more than how much money a person has and what their assets are.
 A good estate plan includes medical and financial powers of attorney which are necessary in the event of a sudden accident or illness.
 These documents allow a person to name a person they trust who can “step into their shoes” and act on their behalf in the event he or she is disabled or incapacitated.
 There are different versions of these types of documents and we assist our clients to decide what will work best for them.

 Other topics of discussion in our estate planning consultation include funeral plans, cremation, organ donation, and life insurance.
 We strongly encourage our clients to discuss these issues with family members.
 Our attorneys are able to assist with the conversation by providing accurate information in a comfortable, neutral environment.

 At the Law Offices of Howe and Garside, LTD, we handle estate planning and administration everyday.
 If you or your loved ones are in need of experienced counseling for these delicate matters contact the Estate Planning Lawyers at The Law Offices of Howe and Garside at 401-841-5700 or viaEMAIL HERE.

 Trying to understand the many components of estate planning which are simultaneously at play can often lead to confusion of some key terms.
 This article seeks to clarify three of the most common misconceptions.